 Although perhaps an old-fashioned notion, does this apply to male guests as well?

 Let’s get to it.

 Can Men Wear White To A Wedding?

-Yes, men can wear white to a wedding, although the dress code should always be confirmed and the bride and groom consulted with first if necessary.
+Yes, men can wear white to a wedding, although the dress code should always be confirmed.
 White suits are particularly suitable for spring or summer weddings that have a smart-casual dress code.
 For more formal weddings, consider a more traditional suit color such as navy or charcoal.

 Unlike wearing white as a female guest to a wedding, there is no specific rule for men wearing white, particularly as it pertains to the bride.
 However, this doesn’t mean that it is always appropriate to wear a white suit to a wedding as a male guest.

 When answering the question as to whether you can wear white to a wedding as a male guest, a lot of the answer depends on several factors related to the wedding itself.

 For instance, is there a specific dress code?

 Wearing white to a wedding that is black-tie formal is generally a no-no, as you can bet that pretty much all other male guests will be in black tuxedos.